Financial Planning for Businesses: Secure Your Future

 2. Balance Sheet: This snapshot of your business’s financial condition shows assets, liabilities, and equity.

-3. Cash Flow Statement: This statement tracks the flow of cash in and out of your business, helping you monitor liquidity.
+3. Cash Flow Statement: This statement tracks the flow of cash in and out of your business, enabling you to monitor your liquidity effectively.

 4. Budget: A budget provides a detailed estimate of income and expenses for the upcoming year or period.